o3de/o3de.org/content/docs/userguide/networking/replicas-replica-manager.md

 ---
-description: ' Learn how each GridMate session''s replica manager manages the primary and proxy replicas in a &ALYlong; game session. '
+description: ' Learn how each GridMate session''s replica manager manages the primary and proxy replicas in a Amazon Lumberyard game session. '
 title: Replica Manager
 ---
 # Replica Manager {#network-replicas-replica-manager}